 You’ll know him by the whale-tail feather in his cap and the mournful echo of his distinctive kelp horn.
 He’s the Whale Crier of Hermanus.

 He blows his horn to alert the throngs of tourists who arrive annually to view the whales, which come very close to shore.
 His sandwich board tells whale watchers how to interpret the morse code of the horn to find where the whales have been sighted and how many may be seen.

-Out of uniform he goes by the name of Wilson Salakusana and follows in the footsteps of the original crier, Pieter Claasen, who first blew his horn in 1992 to alert townsfolk to the arrival of the whales.
+Out of uniform he goes by the name of Eric Davalala and follows in the footsteps of Wilson Salakusana who took over from the original crier, Pieter Claasen, who first blew his horn in 1992 to alert townsfolk to the arrival of the whales.

 The blowing of the whale crier's horn has become a much-loved and welcome sound in Hermanus over the past decade.
 As Claasen’s fame grew, many media interviews ensued and he became not only one of the town’s top tourist attractions, but an international icon.